THE LANTERN IN THE CRYPT

 Romeo may be in a transcendant state, but his is of course the discourse of a madman.
 I don't really like Romeo, nor Juliet.
 The Prince blames himself for "winking at discords;" for writing this accessible piece, I am guilty of winking at triads.
 But the lighthouse shines on the good, the evil... and the foolish... alike.
 At the moment he died Goethe, already long enlightened, called for "Mehr Licht."
 Romeo pays for his poison.
 But the light is a gift.

 The world premiere performance of THE LANTERN IN THE CRYPT was given by William Carslake and the London Charity Orchestra on December 13, 2011 at the 83rd annual Christmas fundraiser for the London Taxidrivers' Fund for Underprivileged Children, at St. John's Smith Square, London, England.
-The Patron for the event was Camilla, the Princess of Wales.
+The Patron for the event was Camilla, the Duchess of Cornwall.